MARGARET

 1. GEORGE WILLIAM OSGOOD, b.
 December 1868, Illinois, d.
 January 16, 1938, Long Beach, Los Angeles County, California; m.
 1st before 1887, Unknown, b. unknown, d. unknown.
 One daughter, Lola, b.
 February 1887, in Missouri; d. unknown.
 Married 2nd Emma Heiderich, November 15, 1889, Cook County, Illinois; b.
 Augusta 10, 1879, Quincy, Adams County, Illinois; d.
 May 11, 1955, Los Angeles County, Illinois.

-2. DR CHARLES FREDERICK OSGOOD, M.D., b.
+2. DR. CHARLES FREDERICK OSGOOD, M.D., b.
 May 12, 1870, Bear Creek, Hancock County, Illinois, d.
 Murdered, May 2, 1916, Ogden, Weber County, Utah; buried Aultorest Memorial Park, Ogden, Weber County, Illinois; m.
-June 10, 1899, Tilla Rose Dale, Versailles, Morgan County, Missouri; b.
+TILLA ROSE DALE, June 10, 1899, Versailles, Morgan County, Missouri; b.
 January 19, 1875, Missouri; d.
 January 15, 1946, Jacksonville, Morgan County, Illinois; buried Aultorest Memorial Park, Ogden, Weber County, Utah.
-One child, Alice D. Osgood, born about 1905, Utah.
+One child, Alice D. Osgood, born About 1905, Utah.

 1900 Utah Census, Morgan County, Morgan City